Giardini di Mirò

-Giardini di Mirò is an Italian rock band from Cavriago.
-The group's music is a mix of psychedelia, shoegaze, dream pop, noise, and post punk.
+Giardini di Mirò was an Italian rock band from Cavriago who played a mix of post-rock, psychedelia, shoegaze, dream pop, noise, and post punk.

 Background

 Giardini di Mirò was formed in 1995 from a collaboration between university friends Corrado Nuccini and cartoonist Giuseppe Camuncoli.
 In 1998, they released their first self-produced EP and began performing live.

-The band has published seven studio albums and a number of EPs.
-They have collaborated with various musicians, including Sara Lov Hood, Alessandro Raina, DNTL, Alias, Hermann & Kleine, Styrofoam, Apparat, Piano Magic, Isan, and Paul Anderson.
+They published seven studio albums and a number of EPs before disbanding in November 2024.